-You can diagnose the problem yourself by using Daikin’s fault code finder!
+You can diagnose the problem yourself before calling an air conditioner installation Brisbane expert by using Daikin’s fault code finder!

 Finding the fault via this process gives you a head start, so when you can contact an expert technician for aircon servicing, you can tell them the problem.
 While you might be able to diagnose the problem yourself, we discourage you from trying to fix the issue yourself, too.

 By using this technique, you don’t have to fiddle around to explain or diagnose the error – which can also be very dangerous.

 Today, Tri-Tech’s air conditioning specialists explain exactly how to use the fault finder with your Daikin remote to find the source of your problem.

 Please note that while these instructions may be applicable to many Daikin units, they may not be suitable for your particular unit.
 If you’re still experiencing issues, please get in touch with us – we’d love to assist.

 How do I find my Daikin fault code?

 To find the source of your AC issue, hold down the “Cancel” button on your remote while pointing it to your indoor unit for about 5 seconds until the screen on your remote says “00”.

 Once this appears, keep clicking cancel and different codes will appear on the screen.